castai/docs/docs/product-overview/console/autoscaler.md

 ---
 description: Autoscaling policies help to optimize and reduce your cloud bill.
-They will automate the process of scaling up and down for you - read more on this page.
+They will automate the process of scaling up and down Kubernetes cluster nodes for you - read more on this page.
 ---

 # Autoscaler